 -Learn and use a new repertoire of connection phrases (delivered by us) to foster interaction in a positive leader way;

 CASE EXAMPLE: (Managing a very personal “PA SHIELD”)

 GEORGE’S PERSONAL MILESTONES: (05/26/15)

-1.- Taking personal responsibility for the hurtful impact of doing some reactive behaviors on the relationship;
+1.- Taking personal responsibility for the hurtful impact on the relationship of doing some reactive behaviors;

 2.- Searching for and identification of past old anger, and discovering how he created the “passive aggressive shield” as a defense against parent’s control;